List of Euphoria characters: Nate Jacobs

-Nate is a high school athlete whose anger issues mask his sexual insecurities.
-He was traumatized as a child after viewing his father's collection of pornography, which featured him having sex with male and transgender prostitutes.
-He has harbored an unspecified fixation on Jules.
-He has an on-off and toxic relationship with Maddy during season 1, and he starts a secret relationship with Cassie, which damages the girls' friendship, in season 2.

-Nate often has dangerous outbursts of anger and violence, of which Maddy is usually on the receiving end, such as when he chokes her in season 1 and threatens her with a gun in season 2.
+Nathaniel "Nate" Jacobs was born on November 8, 2000.
+He is a high school athlete whose anger issues masked his sexual insecurities.
+He was traumatized as a child after viewing his father Cal's collection of pornography, which featured him having sex with male and transgender prostitutes.
+He harbored an unspecified fixation on Jules, had an on-and-off toxic relationship with Maddy, but later started a secret relationship with Cassie in the second season, which damaged the girls' friendship.
+Nate often had dangerous outbursts of anger and violence, of which Maddy was usually on the receiving end.
+In the third season, Nate shed his anger issues and became engaged to Cassie.
+He took over his father's construction company but had financial issues that indebted him to Naz, a dangerous mortuary mogul.
+Initially, he hid his debts from Cassie, but on their wedding night, his situation was exposed to her when Naz ordered his henchman to remove Nate's toe as a reminder of his debt.
+After being buried alive by Naz to force Cassie to settle the debt, Nate succumbs to a fatal rattlesnake bite.